 The university allows and encourages students to appeal their academic suspensions.
 Upon re-admission, the student may take advantage of resources and services that will help them improve their academic performance such as tutoring and academic coaching.

 Students suspended for the first time will be sent information regarding academic suspension and appealing from their dean’s office to their student e-mail account.

 Students with less than 30 earned hours:

-Students with less than 30 earned hours will be notified by University College and will appeal through that office.
-You may print out the required appeal form by clicking here.
+Students with less than 30 earned hours will be notified by the Academic Services Center and will appeal through that office.
+You can find instructions and the appeal form by clicking here.